ianare/django-memcache-admin/README.rst

 * Show a server's slabs.
 * Flush the cluster (GUI and CLI).
 * Compatible with default admin and Bootstrap.

-...more to come!

-This module is still in *beta status*: more testing is needed.

 Install
 -------